lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 #### Receiver behaviour

-On receiving a SCHC Fragment with a Rule ID and DTag pair not being processed at that time, the receiver MUST start a process to assemble a SCHC Packet with that Rule ID and DTag value pair.
+On receiving a SCHC Fragment with a Rule ID and DTag pair not being processed at that time, the receiver MUST start a process to assemble a new SCHC Packet with that Rule ID and DTag value pair.
 That process MUST only examine received SCHC F/R messages with that Rule ID and DTag value pair and MUST only transmit SCHC F/R messages with that Rule ID and DTag value pair.
 It MUST intialise its current window number to be the first one, it MUST initialise its current W bit to 0